 People never forget the first impression you make.
 When making a lasting impression on the audience, the opening lines of the speech are what matters a lot.
 Creating excitement in the first few lines is what makes the audience stay hooked till the very end.
 The most excellent speakers make it a point to make the first impression necessary to grab their audience’s attention.

-Before you speak, try to understand the audience, the theme and setting of the occasion.
+Before you speak, try to understand the audience, the theme, and the setting of the occasion.

 - Use a quote

 Quotes from famous people can be excellent speech openers in cases where the quote is familiar to the subject of the speech.
-Quotes bring in some sense of authority in the speech.
+Quotes bring some sense of authority to the speech.